 There’s also a notable difference into not only how Kal-El is called to action against the foul beast, but even how it gets its name here.
 In the source material, Superman is being interviewed by WGBS reporter Cat Grant at Roosevelt High School.
 As the Justice League gets brutally beaten, the interview gets interrupted to focus on the growing threat and he has to leave in order to tangle with the beast.
 Here, Kal-El is in the Fortress of Solitude with fellow Daily Planet reporter Lois Lane (voiced by Anne Heche).
 At this point, they’re in a romantic relationship that’s lasted six months (which I’ll get into later on) and they’ve ventured out to Superman’s icy headquarters in order to take a break from society & spend some time together.
 After a while, a Fortress Robot (voiced by SpongeBob himself, Tom Kenny) informs him of the creature bringing its destruction to Metropolis.
 During the briefing, the robot describes it from Jor-El’s informative archives on how this “Doomsday Machine” is unable to “distinguish between friend and foe”, so it continually wipes out any and all life form “because it must”.

 On a minor note, Jimmy Olsen’s photography during the fight against Doomsday has caught attention from outside media.
-In the comics, it’s from Newstime who wish to make a tribute issue to Metropolis’ signature hero and they want to use one of his photos “that symbolize Superman” as their cover.
+In the comics, it’s from Newstime Magazine who wishes to make a tribute issue to Metropolis’ signature hero, and they want to use one of his photos “that symbolize Superman” as their cover.
 Here, he’s approached by Damon Swank who manages to sway him away from the Daily Planet and work for his gossip magazine called the National Voyeur.

-For all of the film’s faults, it does do a nice job in giving a few details that start to tip the viewer off in the false figure that’s pretending to be Superman and it starts after the clone save Lois & a child and defeats Toyman.
-Flying past her apartment was simple enough of a mistake to forgive, but when Lois kisses him, he’s more stunned that emotionally happy.
+For all of the film’s faults, it does do a nice job in giving a few details that start to tip the viewer off of the false figure that’s pretending to be Superman and it starts after the clone saves Lois and a child before defeating Toyman.
+Flying past her apartment was simple enough of a mistake to forgive, but when Lois kisses him, he’s more stunned than emotionally happy.
 After all, he received his memories from his master and Luthor didn’t know that she and Superman were in a relationship.
 Things seem more out of place when Lois notices that he hasn’t returned to the Daily Planet as Clark Kent, not to mention when she later learns that he hasn’t even called Martha Kent to relieve her worries.
-The big reveal then comes with the clone being lured into a specialized room that emits red solar light and Lex beats him up with gauntlets that have kryptonite on its knuckles.
-The rage in Luthor’s dialogue as he beats him up can make the audience initially believe that he’s finally fulfilling his dream in getting the best of Superman.
-However, he then reveals that it’s under his command and has convinced Metropolis that it’s the really deal when we then discover that he’s taken possession of Superman’s corpse.
+The big reveal then comes with the clone being lured into a specialized room that emits red solar light and Lex beats him up with gauntlets that have Kryptonite on its knuckles.
+The rage in Luthor’s dialogue as he punches his creation can make the audience initially believe that he’s finally fulfilling his dream in getting the best of Superman.
+However, he then reveals that it’s under his command and he’s convinced Metropolis that it’s the real deal when we then discover that he’s taken possession of Superman’s corpse.
 That shock is pretty well done since Lex has regained the subtle control over the city that he once had before Kal-El came along with his good-natured superheroics.
-However, that accomplishment turns onto a sour note when Lois and Jimmy ultimately find out what he’s up to, but we’ll get to that when we reach my revised character analysis.
+However, that accomplishment turns into a sour note when Lois and Jimmy ultimately find out what he’s up to, but we’ll get to that in just a moment.

 Briefly before I close, I’d like to make a quick mention about Winslow Schott a.k.a.
 Toyman (voiced by John DiMaggio).
 In the source material, the only time we see him is on Stryker’s Island prison where even he takes no pride in learning about Superman’s passing.
 Here, Bruce Timm and company decided to give a minor expansion to his role.
 After Lois and the Superman clone foil his kidnapping of several children, he manages to eventually escape the law and kill a child before getting arrested again.
 However, this act serves as the beginning of the clone’s dissent into villain-level status once he grabs Toyman, flies up several feet and then drops him towards his death.
 Schott can be representative towards an innocence that’s been perverted and stripped, leaving a hallowed out figure to be filled with rage and despair.
 Like I mentioned when I talked about the Superman clone, he’s mainly here to unintentionally help the false figure of hope descend into his misguided and intimidating views of heroism.
 Still, I can’t help but enjoy the energetic performance from DiMaggio, since it feels like he’s having a ball with his small role.